-While performing the duties of this job, the employee is regularly required to stand; walk; sit; use hands to finger or handle shovels, rakes, and hand held tools; feel a surface for texture; reach with hands and arms; balance; climb up or down a ladder, hill, stairs, or into a truck; stoop, kneel, crouch, or crawl at ground level, talk or hear on the phone or in person.
-Must be capable of turning, twisting, bending, and squatting for frequent but short, periods of time in order to reach for and then use equipment.
-The employee must frequently lift, push, pull and/or move equipment up to 50 pounds and occasionally lift, push, pull and/or move weight of up to 90 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel the computer keyboard and mouse.
+The employee frequently is required to stand, walk, sit for extended periods of time, reach with hands and arms, and talk or hear on the phone or in person.
+The employee is occasionally required to stoop, kneel, or crouch to reach lower level file drawers.
+The employee must occasionally lift, carry, push, pull and/or move boxes of files or paper up to 20 pounds.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, and ability to adjust focus.

-The employee must be available and present for work as scheduled; be available for call-out 24 hours a day, 7 days a week; and perform all functions of the job safely and efficiently at all times in compliance with all safety regulations and policies for the safety and welfare of the employee, co-workers, and the public.
+The employee must be available and present for work as scheduled.
+The employee must perform all functions of the job safely and efficiently at all times in compliance with all safety regulations and policies for the safety and welfare of the employee, co-workers, and the public.

 Work Environment Factors:

-The starting hourly rate for all positions is $13.85.
-Seasonal Part-time employees work approximately 40 hours per week, plus any required overtime.
+The starting hourly rate for all positions is $25.39.
+The employee will work 29 hours per week, plus any required overtime.

 Required test and screenings:

 The candidate selection process consists of: a review of the candidate’s past work experience/skills and a personal interview.
 Successful candidates must successfully pass all required screenings and tests administered, when applicable, in order to be a candidate for this position.
 However, passing all required screenings/tests and completing a personal interview does not guarantee hire by the Village, as the ultimate decision to hire anyone is at the sole discretion of the Village of Addison.